ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

   ```
   {: pre:}

-5. If you navigate to the folder, you should see a `.xcworkspace` file.
-  **Note:** Ensure that you always open the new Xcode workspace, instead of the original Xcode project file: `MyApp.xcworkspace`.

 ## Instrumenting the app to use Mobile Analytics.

 1. Open `.xcworkspace` in Xcode and navigate to `AppDelegate.swift`.
+  **Note:** Ensure that you always open the new Xcode workspace, instead of the original Xcode project file: `MyApp.xcworkspace`.
    ![](images/solution6/Xcode.png)

 2. `BMSCore` is the Core SDK and is base for the Mobile Client SDKs. `BMSClient` is a class of BMSCore and initialized as follows